-- Demos: Full R code from the book. - Data: More than 100 data sets from leading applied econometrics journals and popular econometrics books. - Examples: Replication code for many examples from - Baltagi: Econometrics. - Cameron & Trivedi: Regression Analysis of Count Data. - Greene: Econometric Analysis. - Stock & Watson: Introduction to Econometrics. - Winkelmann & Boes: Analysis of Microdata. - and many others... - New R functions: Extending/complementing methods previously available in R, e.g., tobit() convenience interface to survreg().
+- Demos: Full R code from the book. - Data: More than 100 data sets from leading applied econometrics journals and popular econometrics books. - Examples: Replication code for many examples from textbooks of Baltagi, Greene, Stock & Watson, Winkelmann & Boes, ...

 Data: From Stock & Watson (2007), originally collected by T. Bergstrom, on subscriptions to 180 economics journals at US libraries, for the year 2000.